Preclinical Electives List

 This elective's goal is for Alpert Medical School students to learn more about the intricate healthcare needs of individuals who do not fall into gender or sexuality majorities.
 While the needs of this underserved and vulnerable population are becoming more recognized, the understanding within medical practices is far from adequate.
 Additionally, as it stands, medical curriculum does little to recognize the needs of this increasingly visible community.
 Our class will delve into these often undiscussed health concerns with a lens that encompasses the relevant scientific, clinical and activist issues.
 We believe that students completing this elective will be more sensitive to, mindful of, and competent in providing for the healthcare needs of gay, lesbian, bisexual, transgendered, and intersexed patients.
 We hope that our class will actively engage students in productive dialogue and will contribute to our medical school's ethos regarding the development of competent, ethical and human physicians.

-This preclinical elective is designed to increase early clinical exposure to surgery for junior medical students.
+Introduction to Surgical Subspecialties is a preclinical elective designed to increase early clinical exposure to surgery for junior medical students.
 The elective provides opportunities for students to participate in the operating room, on surgery rounds, and in surgical clinics, as well as attend conferences, review literature, learn surgical skills, and participate in seminars with residents and faculty.
 The elective is overseen by surgical attendings and directed by surgical residents, who establish one-on-one mentoring relationships with enrolled medical students.

 This course provides students with cross-cultural perspectives on medical topics such as aging in the U.S. and Germany contexts.